material-motion/material-motion/README.md

 ## Who should read this?

 This book is written for software engineers.
-It is assumed that you have some familiarity with animation systems.
+We assume that you have some familiarity with animation systems.

 ## Announcements